TUITOEKK/Cooking-fuel-Data-Insights/README.md

 ## Project Overview

-This project presents a sales analysis for a cooking fuel distribution business, designed to deliver actionable insights into customer behaviour, product performance, and sales trends.
+This project presents a sales analysis for a cooking fuel distribution business selling different varieties.
+The project is designed to deliver actionable insights into customer behaviour, product performance, and sales trends.
 The analysis covers three layers:

 - **Descriptive Analysis** — understanding what happened
 - **Diagnostic Analysis** — understanding why it happened